 2014 Update: According to the American Society of Plastic Surgeons, Botulinum Toxin Type A injections were by far and away the most popular minimally invasive cosmetic procedure performed in the US in 2013, with 6.3 million injections delivered!
 I suspect that this total is much higher in reality after accounting for unofficial back-of-the-alley type illegal procedures, and after including similar products to Botox such as Dysport and Xeomin.

 There were 22 patient volunteers at this conference at the Hotel Monaco in downtown Portland, a significant number of whom not surprisingly lived in the Pacific Northwest region.
 A few of the volunteers did fly in long distance to get their free Botox.
 Only three of the volunteers were male, including myself.
 Most of the volunteers seemed to be around the ages of 25 to 30.
 I was surprised that about half the volunteers only had armpit sweating.
-Axillary sweating doesn't bother me, but I suppose it is different for many women.
+Axillary sweating doesn't bother me beyond the need to use antiperspirants, but I suppose it is different for many women.
 Most of the remaining volunteers wanted to get rid of their hand sweating, while only two were getting injected on their feet if I remember correctly.
 Some had two areas of excessive sweating that they were hoping could be treated with Botox.
 After getting refreshments and free prescription strength hyperhidrosis products from sponsors such as Drysol, we were seated in one room and it was quite interesting to talk with some of the people who had a severe hand sweating problem.
 I was the only person in attendance who had already had ETS surgery, which cured my hand sweating, but worsened my feet sweating.

 I was skeptical that Botox would work on my feet, especially since someone from the Whitley Clinic in the UK and several individuals have e-mailed me over the years to say that Botox does not work for excessive feet sweating.
 Prior to coming to Portland, I did contact the offices of Dr. Dee Anna Glaser (who along with Dr. David Pariser was going to train all the physicians at this gathering) to ask if they had success treating feet sweating with Botox, and her staff assured me that it worked.
 I ended up sitting next to a girl at the conference volunteer gathering who had previously received Botox injections to stop her hand sweating, and she had tremendous success.
 Her palmar hyperhidrosis completely ceased for one year, and remained minimal for an additional six months.
 I did not know that Botox could stop hand sweating for more than six months, even though this length of success is not uncommon for armpit sweating.
 This also means that Botox can stay in your body for one and a half years.
 This girl did say that her hands hurt during the initial month after she got the injections in them, and even daily tasks such as buttoning a shirt were painful.
 However, one month of some pain is definitely worth one year of dry hands in my opinion.
 The fact that this girl flew across half the country to come to this volunteer gathering made me glad about taking this opportunity.